mansitiwari711/THE-DRUM-KIT/README.md

 # THE-DRUM-KIT
-A Wwebsite made by using Javascript,HTML ans CSS for music lovers that produces the same sound of the instrument played.
+A website made by using Javascript,HTML ans CSS for music lovers that produces the same sound of the instrument played.